-Since the events of the 2016 election, it has been hard, if not impossible, to separate political discussions and the workplace.
-A recent poll by the Society for Human Resource Management (SHRM) found that over half (about 56%) of working Americans feel that there is an increase in the discussion of political issues over the last four years.
+Since the events of the 2020 election, it has been hard, if not impossible, to separate political discussions and the workplace.
+A poll by the Society for Human Resource Management (SHRM) found that over half (about 56%) of working individuals feel that there is an increase in the discussion of political issues over the last four years.

-While politics have always been a rather sensitive area to navigate, as we head towards the 2020 November elections, diametrically opposite views have become and feel increasingly personal.
+While politics have always been a rather sensitive area to navigate, our recent election shows that diametrically opposite views have become and feel increasingly personal.
 Despite where one may personally land on the political spectrum, the division wedged over the past few years have further entrenched individuals in their views, and such opposing beliefs can easily, if not certainly, permeate into the workplace.

-While employers cannot govern what people believe, HR professionals can help to set expectations around behavior such that differences amongst staff do not devolve into a toxic work environment.
-Below are some suggestions that one can take to ensure such:
+While employers cannot govern what people believe, below are some suggestions that HR professionals can take to help set expectations around behavior so that differences amongst staff do not devolve into a toxic work environment.

 It would be optimistic to assume that communications on social media will not permeate into the workplace.
 As such, employers should review social media policy to ensure key elements such as those listed below: